JasperReports: Jaspersoft

-On April 28, 2014, TIBCO announced its acquisition of Jaspersoft for approximately $185 million.
+On April 28, 2014, TIBCO announced its acquisition of Jaspersoft.

 JRXML

 JasperReports reports are defined in an XML file format, called JRXML, which can be hand-coded, generated, or designed using a tool.
 The file format is defined by a document type definition or XML schema for newer versions, providing limited interoperability.
 JRXML files have the filename extension .jrxml.

 A .jasper file is a compiled version of a .jrxml file. iReport does the compilation on the fly, but the compilation can also get achieved at runtime using the JasperCompileManager class.

 IDE integration

 Several Java integrated development environments, such as NetBeans, Eclipse and IBM Websphere Studio Application Developer provide instructions for users wishing to integrate JasperReports into a project.